PeterShinners/comp/design/type.md

 ### String Units

 String units attach to strings using tag notation, providing semantic meaning and controlling template behavior.
 Units can validate formats, apply transformations, and ensure proper escaping in templates.
+For comprehensive information about the tag system underlying units, see [Tag System](tag.md).

 ```comp
 ; String with unit tag